Scroll To Top

 Village History

 Rudolph is one of the best dairy areas in Wisconsin.
 Dairy State Cheese, located at the corner of Main Street and Highway 34, is known throughout the United States.
-It sells over 100 varieties of cheeses, as well as Pete's Market homemade sausage, and novelty cheeses.
+It sells over 100 varieties of cheeses.

-The Rudolph Fire Department has two paid personnel as well as 76 volunteers.
-The department has four stations serving a 226 square mile radius and a population of 5,600.
-Communities included in their protection are the Village of Rudolph, Town of Rudolph, Town of Siegel, Town of Linwood, and Town of Eau Plaine.
-The Rudolph Fire Department has an insurance rating of 6.
+The Rudolph Fire Department has three paid personnel as well as 65 volunteers.
+The department has five stations serving a 226 square mile radius and a population of 5,965.
+Communities included in their protection are the Village of Rudolph, Village of Junction City, Town of Rudolph, Town of Siegel, Town of Linwood, and Town of Eau Plaine.
+The Rudolph Fire Department has an insurance rating of 5.

 Active organizations in the village are the American Legion Elmer Blonien Post #485, American Legion Auxillary, Senior Citizens, Boy Scouts, Cub Scouts, Rudolph's Country Christmas, Rudolph Firefighters Auxiliary, and 4-H.